robtherad/BC-Mod/addons/marker_tracker/README.md

 The first way, done during a mission, is to edit the global variable `bc_marker_tracker_UIDList` on the server and add or remove whichever UIDs you want.
 Upon loading another mission the variable will be reset to the version contained within the addon.

-The second, and more permanant way, is to edit the file `XEH_postInit.sqf` in the module folder and add or remove any UIDs that you'd like.
+The second, and more permanant way, is to edit the file `XEH_postInit.sqf` in the module folder and edit `GVAR(UIDList)` add or remove any UIDs that you'd like.